SCoPE VLM: Selective Context Processing for Efficient Document Navigation in Vision-Language Models: Experiments

 \subsection{Ablation study}

-To evaluate the effectiveness of the CoS framework and EGRPO, we conducted an ablation study in Table ~\ref{tab:comparison}.
-Specifically, we compared the CoS with two alternative strategies, serial and random processing, by neglecting the model's action output.
+To evaluate the effectiveness of the Chain of Scroll (CoS) framework and EGRPO, we conducted an ablation study as presented in Table~\ref{tab:inference_strategy_comparison} and Table~\ref{tab:training_method_comparison}.
+In Table~\ref{tab:inference_strategy_comparison}, we compare CoS with two alternative strategies: serial and random processing.
+We implement random navigation by replacing the model's scroll action output with a random scroll to assess whether our models learned effective search trajectories or simply visited pages without meaningful selection.
+In Table~\ref{tab:training_method_comparison}, we demonstrate the effectiveness of EGRPO by comparing it with SFT and GRPO variants.
+EGRPO and GRPO variant models in both tables are trained for a reduced step count of 1,000 with the same effective group size for gradient updates.
+Further details are provided in Section~\ref{sec:evaluation_setup} in the appendix.

-The evaluation results in Table~\ref{tab:comparison} demonstrate that the CoS consistently outperforms both Serial and Random approaches across the MP-DocVQA and M3DocVQA benchmarks.
-For MP-DocVQA, the SCoPE VLM SFT model using CoS significantly improves ANLS score of the serial and random methods by approximately up to 138\% (27.98 $\rightarrow$ 66.47).
-A similar trend is observed on M3DocVQA, underscoring the importance of context and action-based reasoning and memorization.
-This trend is also valid in the EGRPO models across the experiment.
-Specifically, the EGRPO model with CoS increases ANLS from 39.98 to 65.85 on MP-DocVQA and from 39.98 to 46.86 on M3DocVQA.
-Remarkably, these improvements occur despite consistent reductions in the visit ratio compared to the SFT model.
-This highlights that the enhanced reasoning from the additional RL stage results in efficient exploration with minimal visits required.

-The extended analysis in Table~\ref{tab:scope_four_bench_compact} further confirms EGRPO's effectiveness in addressing limitations of the SFT model.
-EGRPO successfully maintains comparable ANLS scores while improving both success rate and visit ratio through more efficient and consistent legal action selection.
-Additionally, SCoPE VLM SFT occasionally fails to return answers even after processing entire documents.
-Through the online training with decaying rewards and penalties for unnecessary scrolling on the final page, EGRPO clearly enhances the answer rate.
-These results validate that our proposed EGRPO effectively teaches SCoPE VLM to generate higher-quality Chain of Scroll trajectories beyond returning the correct answer.